Homological properties of extensions of algebras: Abstract

 \section{Abstract}

-We consider a class of extensions of both abstract and pseudocompact algebras, which we refer to as ``strongly proj-bounded extensions''.
-We prove that the finiteness of the left global dimension and the support of the Hochschild homology is preserved by strongly proj-bounded extensions, generalizing results of Cibils, Lanzillota, Marcos and Solotar.
+We consider a class of extensions of associative algebras, which we refer to as ``strongly proj-bounded extensions''.
+We prove that the finiteness of the left global dimension and the support of the Hoch\-schild homology is preserved by strongly proj-bounded extensions, generalizing results of Cibils, Lanzillota, Marcos and Solotar.
 Moreover, we show that the finiteness of the big left finitistic dimension is preserved by strongly proj-bounded extensions.
 In order to construct examples, we describe a new class of extensions of algebras of finite relative global dimension, which may be of independent interest.
+The results apply both for abstract (meaning no topology) and pseudocompact algebras.